 And save it as a ‘.pat’ extension at your desired location.

 Now open the folder where you have saved it and copy it.

-Then paste it in the Patterns folder of GIMP.
-You can find patterns folder as C drive > Users > you PC name (as my is jhon smith) > AppData > Roaming > GIMP > 2.10 > patterns.
+Then paste it into the Patterns folder of GIMP.
+You can find the patterns folder as C drive > Users > your PC name (as my is jhon smith) > AppData > Roaming > GIMP > 2.10 > patterns.

 And you will have your pattern here with your saved name.

 And you can use it on any document like this.

 This was the simplest way to create patterns in the gimp of your desired design by using different tools of the tool panel.
 Of course, you can also use any image in place of this design, but you have to make some parametrical changes, and you will get a nice pattern with that image.